Optimize React Native Flatlist: ProCoders’ Performance Hacks in Several Steps

 Memory leaks can slow down your app over time as unmounted components hold onto resources like event listeners or references.
 This often happens when components are not cleaned up properly after being removed from the DOM.

-ProCoders Hack: To avoid this, always use cleanup functions in hooks like useEffect or component lifecycle methods like componentWillUnmount.
-These cleanups remove any event listeners, subscriptions, or side effects when components unmount, preventing memory bloat.
+ProCoders Hack: To avoid this always use cleanup functions in hooks like useEffect or component lifecycle methods like componentWillUnmount.
+These cleanups remove any event listeners, subscriptions or side effects when components unmount, prevents memory bloat.

 Clear Unnecessary State

-Efficient state management plays a crucial role in memory usage.
-Holding onto unnecessary state can cause memory bloat, which impacts the app’s performance.
+Efficient state management is key to memory usage.
+Holding onto unnecessary state can cause memory bloat which impacts the app’s performance.

-ProCoders Hack: For complex state management, consider using useReducer instead of useState.
-This helps manage state updates more efficiently, ensuring you don’t end up with redundant re-renders or stale data in memory.
+ProCoders Hack: For complex state management consider using useReducer instead of useState.
+This helps manage state updates more efficiently, so you don’t end up with redundant re-renders or stale data in memory.

 Memory Management